Chicago Nursing Home Abuse Lawyer

 Who Can Be Held Liable in a Nursing Home Abuse Lawsuit?

 The liable party in a nursing home abuse lawsuit depends on whom the abuser was and the circumstances that allowed for the abuse.
-In some cases, the nursing home or long term care facility may be responsible for the injuries caused to the resident.
-In others, a specific caregiver or caregivers may be at-fault.
 Knowing how to identify the liable party in your nursing home abuse lawsuit helps you determine who to sue.

 • When the nursing home is liable for abuse: The nursing home may be liable for abuse or neglect resulting from improper staffing, a failure to screen new hires, improper training, or policies that facilitate abusive conditions.